Palks-Studio/pdf-xml-comparator/README.md

   </a>
 </p>

-# PDF / XML Comparator
+# PDF / XML Comparator, Open Source

 A local, open-source tool for comparing data contained in a PDF file and an XML file.